Telenav/open-source-spec/osrm/doc/packed_vector.md

 template <storage::Ownership Ownership>
 using PackedOSMIDs = util::detail::PackedVector<OSMNodeID, 33, Ownership>;
 ```
-Definition for OSMIDs indicate that the value for original OSMNodeID should in the range of {0, pow(2, 33) - 1}
+Definition for OSMIDs indicate that the value for original OSMNodeID should in the range of {0, pow(2, 33) - 1}<br/>
+If we change this from 33 to 63, then osrm::packed_array won't help much, it would impact the memory usage of OSRM routing server.<br/>

 - packed_vector will store input value into blocks and fill which based on calling sequences.
 Its better to make sure each input of push_back is unique value.
 ```C++